 The Women's National Historic Park commemorates the first Women’s Rights Convention, which was held here in Seneca Falls on July 19-20, 1848.
 The convention was organized by a group of women's rights activists led by Elizabeth Cady Stanton (1815-1902) and Lucretia Mott (1793-1880), who was a Quaker and known for her excellent oratorical skills.
 The convention marked the beginning of the women's rights and suffrage movements in the country.
 Elizabeth Cady Stanton fought for these issues for the majority of her adult life and was one of the foremost political figures of the 19th century.
 Just over six acres in size, the park consists of two properties associated with the convention and the women's suffrage movement—Wesleyan Methodist Church and the Elizabeth Cady Stanton House—and a Visitor Center, which is located next to the church.
 Other landmarks related to the convention are on the Votes for Women History Trail, including the M'Clintock House and the Richard Hunt House, both of which are located just to the west in the town of Waterloo.
 The park was added to the National Register of Historic Places in 1980.

 Appropriately located in the birthplace of the women's rights movement, the National Women's Hall of Fame honors the women who have made significant contributions in a wide range of areas including science, sports, education, arts, business, government, and philanthropy.
 It was established in 1969 and is currently housed in the Helen Mosher Barben Building in downtown Seneca Falls.
 The Hall is the oldest membership organization in the country devoted to showcasing the achievements of women.
-The Hall is in the process of renovating the historic Seneca Knitting Mill, which built in 1844, to be its new home in 2020.
+In 2020, the Hall relocated to the newly renovated Seneca Knitting Mill.
 It is contributing property of the Seneca Falls Village Historic District, which is listed on the National Register of Historic Places.

 Located in the former home of the famous women's right's activist the museum is named after, the National Susan B. Anthony Museum offers exhibits that interpret the history of women's suffrage and the life and influence of Susan B. Anthony.
 One of the most influential Americans of the late 19th century, Anthony challenged the assumption that men and women should occupy different classes of citizenship.
 She was arrested for voting in 1872 and used the event to publicize the lack of political rights for women.
 Anthony worked with other suffragists such as close friend Elizabeth Cady Stanton and created the National Woman Suffrage Association.
 The museum has a variety of artifacts related to this organization, as well as a collection of documents for researchers.